chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ### Pre-Requisites

-In order to install CCM, it is assumed that the following applications/software are available, either as a single server installation, or spread over multiple servers.
+In order to install CCM, it is assumed that the following applications/software are installed, either as a single server installation, or spread over multiple servers.

 1. SQL Server Instance, with administrator access for initial database provision